 If they phone you, ask them to put their request in writing and hang up.
 Then when they write to you, follow option 1 or 2 above,.

 You will sometimes see on various on-line discussion forums a person saying "I just wrote to them explaining why I didn't get a ticket, and they let me off".
 The majority of such entries in discussion forums are from "plants" who work for private car park companies who write these forum entries to try to encourage others to write to them explaining why they didn't get a ticket.
 But you can be sure that if you do write a letter yourself, they won't let you off, and they will keep sending you reminders, and use your letters as evidence against you.
 You need to understand, this is how these companies earn their income (by fining you), so why would they let you off?

 Here is a letter received from Australian National Car Parks customer services manager Paul Jensen.
 The person had written a letter to ANCP explaining that the photo they had sent him supposedly of his car was not his car, as he had parked his car in the basement.
 In reply, Paul Jensen wrote the person this letter which I find quite rude and insulting.
-I would call this "unreasonable communication with a debtor" which is banned under state and national laws.
 I have included this letter here to show people what you are dealing with and why you shouldn't write to them to discuss the parking situation.
 You should only write to deny liability using this proforma.

 Note finally that we do not condone, nor encourage, people who are aware of the parking rules in a private car park to deliberately breach the terms and conditions.
 The terms and conditions are put there for a purpose, and that purpose is to ensure there is a regular turnover of vehicles.
 The car parks are on private land and you should use that land with respect.
 This website will not assist anyone who willfully disobeys the parking rules.